BUTTERFLY BUSH

 21st Aug 2010, Ashton Canal, Beswick, Gtr Mcr.
 Photo: © RWD

 The flowers are seen to have a very long narrow tube that abruptly open out at the ends into four petals.
-The inside of the tube is always yellow/orange and independant of petal colour.
+The inside of the tube is always yellow/orange and independent of petal colour.

 22nd August 2007, Conway, North Wales.
 Photo: © RWD

 An orange garden variety looking similar to Orange-Ball-Tree [which is of the same family].
-This is possibly the hybrid between Orange-Ball-Tree and Butterfly Bush.
+This is possibly the hybrid between Orange-Ball-Tree and Butterfly-Bush.

-Hybridises with: Orange-Ball-Tree producing Weyer's Butterfly-Bush (buddleja × weyeriana), a Butterfly-Bush type plant with orange-coloured flowers that are not as compactly spherical as are those of the Orange-Ball-Tree.
+Hybridizes with: Orange-Ball-Tree producing Weyer's Butterfly-Bush (buddleja × weyeriana), a Butterfly-Bush type plant with orange-coloured flowers that are not as compactly spherical as are those of the Orange-Ball-Tree.

 Slight resemblance to : Purple Loosestrife but only insofar as that too has a purple spike of flowers, often arching on larger plants.